AnantSagar01/Assessment_Project/Web_Scraping/About.md

 # Web Scraping Project

 ## Overview
-This project is a web scraping application designed to extract useful data from https://www.airbnb.co.in/ websites from homes name and price in bangalore using Python n and BeautifulSoup.
+This project is a web scraping application designed to extract useful data from https://www.airbnb.co.in/ websites from hotels 🏩 name, price and rating in bangalore using Python n and BeautifulSoup.
 The scraped data can be used for various purposes, such as data analysis, automation, and insights generation.

 ## Features
 - Extracts data from specified web pages